 Canada and Columbia was a fierce game!
 The Maple Syrup team had to win this one if they wanted to fight for gold.
 The unstoppable Colombian girls once again stole the show, though Canada still presented great style.
 I think it was one of the best games during the tournament.
 While Colombia had a lot of mistakes in the first half of the game, which could mean that Canada would win.
 But it’s Ultimate.
 Nothing’s certain until the end of the game.
 The only constant is the disc.
 As a result, Colombia was victorious in the universe point with Canada (13:12).
 What a game!

-Team Canada definitely stole my heart with the friendly and warm attitude.
-After the game they stayed around to take some photos with the supporters.
+Team Canada definitely stole my heart with a friendly and warm attitude.
+After the game, they stayed around to take some photos with the supporters.
 My team was so fangirling!
 Canada earned dedicated fans and we’ve had lots of fun while cheering for them.
 It was one of the highlights of the tournament.

 That’s the kind of things I hoped to see at The World Games!
 Impressive huck.
 And that layout?!